PX4/PX4-user_guide/en/ros/ros2_comm.md

-# PX4-ROS2 bridge
+# PX4-ROS 2 bridge

 This section of the guide focusses on the bridge between PX4 and ROS 2, made available through the *microRTPS* bridge and resulting products to interface with ROS 2, *px4_ros_com* and *px4_msgs* ROS 2 packages.

 It also provides information in how to:
 1. Connect ROS 2 nodes with PX4 (via the *microRTPS* Bridge, and using the `px4_ros_com` package)
-1. Connect ROS (ROS "version 1") nodes with PX4 by additionally using the `ros1_bridge` package to bridge ROS2 and ROS (1).
+1. Connect ROS (ROS "version 1") nodes with PX4 by additionally using the `ros1_bridge` package to bridge ROS 2 and ROS (1).

 :::note
 For more details on the *microRTPS* bridge without using ROS 2, please check the [RTPS/DDS Interface section](../middleware/micrortps.md).